simon-void/native-spring-echo-java/README.md

 ## Troubleshooting

-- if you get a BUILD FAILD with
+- if you get a BUILD FAILED with
 ```
 /usr/bin/ld: cannot find -lz: No such file or directory
 collect2: error: ld returned 1 exit status